 Vitamin C is an amazing immune system booster, and serves as a natural/quick-acting pick-me-up during sick seasons.
 Oranges, lemons, and other fruits are a great raw source of vitamin C, as are certain dietary supplements that come in pill or powder form.
 If you’re under the weather already, it’s not too late to increase your intake.

-Drink LOTS of water/fluids
+Drink LOTS of Water and Fluids

 When you’re sick, replacing the fluids that you’ve lost is paramount to recovering faster, as is replacing electrolytes with drinks like Gatorade and Pedialyte.
 Fluids also serve to loosen up mucus and phlegm, as well as reduce headaches and migraines.